dportik/dadi_pipeline/README.md

 Any number of demographic models can be created and tested by the user, I have written my pipeline to explore 14 models of joint demographic history for two-population comparisons.
-These models are written in the TwoD_models.py script, which must be in the same working directory when running the other scripts (they import these models) I assume outgroup data are lacking and create folded
+These models are written in the TwoD_models.py script, which must be in the same working directory when running the other scripts (they import these models).
+I assume outgroup data are lacking and create folded
 2D-spectra.
 If you have outgroup data in your SNP input file, you can easily change this option in the script.
 None of the scripts are fully automated, as they are inherently specific to the input file being used.
 You'll need to hand edit sections of the script to match your data set.